 The Benefits of Group Meetings

 This ongoing vigilance is where the 12-step programs excel and shine.
-Learning to clean up your life and remain constantly grateful and aware of your behaviors is a great way to keep yourself from slipping back and being triggered into a relapse.
+Learning to clean up your life and continuously remain grateful and aware of your behaviors is a great way to keep yourself from slipping back and being triggered into a relapse.